ietf-wg-cellar/flac-specification/flac.md

 Values expressed as `u(n)` represent unsigned big-endian integer using `n` bits.
 Values expressed as `s(n)` represent signed big-endian integer using `n` bits, signed two's complement.
 Where necessary `n` is expressed as an equation using `*` (multiplication), `/` (division), `+` (addition), or `-` (subtraction).
 An inclusive range of the number of bits expressed is represented with an ellipsis, such as `u(m...n)`.
 The name of a value followed by an asterisk `*` indicates zero or more occurrences of the value.
 The name of a value followed by a plus sign `+` indicates one or more occurrences of the value.

+While the FLAC format can store digital audio as well as other digital signals, this document uses terminology specific to digital audio.
+The use of more generic terminology was deemed less clear, so a reader interested in non-audio use of the FLAC format is expected to make the translation from audio-specific terms to more generic terminology.

 # Definitions

 - **Lossless compression**: reducing the amount of computer storage space needed to store data without needing to remove or irreversibly alter any of this data in doing so.
 In other words, decompressing losslessly compressed information returns exactly the original data.